 - 1. Navigate in Microsoft Explorer to the "Nutrient Budget" folder, and double click the "Nutrient budget.xls" file OR - 2.
-Select File, then Open, "Nitrogen budget.x/s" in Excel to open the model.
+Select File, then Open, "Nitrogen budget.xls" in Excel to open the model.

-As the program is opening, a message will appear.
+As the program is opening, the following message will appear.